Zakaria9375/fm-time-tracking/README.md

 # Time Tracking

-This is a solution to the <a href="https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw" target="_blank" rel="noopener noreferrer">Time Tracking dashboard challenge on Frontend Mentor</a>.
+This is a solution to the [Time Tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ![Design preview](./src/assets/design/desktop-design.jpg)